Overview

 const docRef = doc(db, "users/Nk....WQ")

-Alternatively, we provide the collectionRef and the document ID.
-If we omit the ID, the SDK generates a random one.
+Alternatively, we provide the collectionRef and the document ID, or only the collectionRef.
+In the latter case, the SDK generates a random ID.

 const docRef = doc(collectionRef, id)